 Municipal Enforcement Services department is responsible for promoting, tracking, evaluating, responding and reporting on implementation of the procedure

 Economic Development and Strategic Initiatives department will support in the research of behavioural science of coyotes as well as preparing seasonal communications and web content.
-They are also responsible for overseeing and evaluating the Oakville Wildlife strategy
+They are also responsible for overseeing and evaluating the Oakville Strategy for Biodiversity.

 Parks and Open Space department is responsible for managing coyote signage on trails and parkland as well maintaining ensuring attractants are removed from parkland.